-Discovered by John Shortland RN in 1797 and named after John Hunter the captain of the HMS Sirius, The Hunter Valley had rich natural resources including cedar timber and coal.
-By 1826 it was opened to settlement and along the river, some vineyards were planted among other crops.
+John Shortland RN laid claim to the land in 1797 and named after John Hunter the captain of the HMS Sirius, The Hunter Valley had rich natural resources including cedar timber and coal.
+By 1826 it was opened to European settlement and along the river, some vineyards were planted among other crops.

 Hunter Semillon – It’s Early History

 Among the grape varieties brought back by James Busby in 1832 was the Semillon grape.
 He divided his collection into thirds, one going to the Botanical Gardens, one to Thomas Shepherd and the remaining to his Hunter Valley vineyard Kirkton.

 Thomas Shepherd was a renowned nurseryman who had his establishment near Vine Street in Darlington, just near what is now Sydney University.
 Shepherd was a friend of Busby’s and helped him write his manual for growing grapes.
 Shepherd also gave lectures on viticulture at the Mechanics School of Arts in Pitt Street, Sydney.
 The building designed by the colonial architect John Bibb is still standing and has been restored and become the Art House Hotel.

 The School of Arts was a precursor of Sydney University and served as an important resource for providing the know-how to the colonists.
 The Reverend Henry Carmichael one time president of the Hunter River Vineyard Association and owner of the Porphyry Vineyard that was on the School of Arts Board

 A report seen here in the Maitland Mercury of 1850 outlines Shepherd’s identification of this grape variety as suitable to plant in the colony and how it became known as Shepherd’s Riesling.